Best Black Friday broadband deals 2023: BT, Sky, Virgin Media

 The winner of USwitch’s Most Popular Broadband Provider award in both 2019 and 2020, TalkTalk forged a name for itself by offering some of the most competitive rates on the market.
-You can pick from four separate connection speeds, as well as a number of packages that include the TalkTalk TV box with channels that include NOW TV.
+You can pick from a range of separate connection speeds, as well as a number of packages that include the TalkTalk TV box with channels including NOW.

 Plusnet is another ISP that offers some of the most affordable broadband services in the UK.
 It offers three different tiers of service – the lowest offers a meagre average connection speed of 10Mbps, but if you do little besides browsing and check your emails, that might be perfect for you.